|

 Watch on Vimeo

 As network environments grow in complexity, speeds, and feeds, packet analysis gets increasingly difficult.
-In this session, we’ll look at how artificial intelligence can change the game, including automating anomaly detection, accelerating root cause analysis, and revealing patterns in network traffic that might otherwise go unnoticed.
-We’ll examine how AI fits into your current troubleshooting workflow, where it’s reliable, and where we need to validate its findings.
-Can AI really spot the issues you care about?
-How do you know when to trust it–and when to take a second look?
-Whether you’re a network engineer, a security analyst, or anyone responsible for performance and uptime, you’ll walk away from this session with practical guidance on using AI to streamline manual tasks, improve accuracy, and gain deeper insight into network behavior.
+In this session, we shared the results of research into how Artificial Intelligence has the potential to change the game, including automating anomaly detection, accelerating root cause analysis, and revealing patterns in network traffic that might otherwise go unnoticed.
+But how can AI fit into your current troubleshooting workflow, where is it reliable, and where do we need to validate its findings?
+Can AI really spot the issues that matter?
+Whether you’re a network engineer, a security analyst, or anyone responsible for performance and uptime, you’ll walk away from this session with practical guidance on how to use AI effectively, and a better understanding of its limitations.

 Personnel: Chris Greer, Ward Cobleigh